 Do you enjoy riding a hoverboard?
 If you do, you are probably curious about how a hoverboard works and the science behind the movement.
-In this article, you will learn about the different hoverboard components that are responsible for making a hoverboard move the way it does including the tips and tricks for beginners.
+In this article, you will learn about the different hoverboard components that are responsible for making a hoverboard move the way it does.

 Hoverboards do not hover above the ground as you would expect.
 However, hoverboards are built to feel that way.
 These self-balancing smart scooters are very fun to ride, and some are built as an alternative form of transportation as well.

 With its two wheels, the rider can experience a floating feeling, without the board having to float off the ground.
 If you haven’t experienced riding a hoverboard, you should try it.
 With its self-balancing technology, people can learn how to ride one in no time.